recommendsmart/opigno/modules/contrib/flow/README.md

 That module provides a Token browser for a convenient way to browse through available Tokens.

+## 5.1 The role of Flow in the ecosystem of Rules and automation

 This module is a tool for workflow automation, by configuring tasks that are to be executed automatically on content operations.
+Its intent is to provide a simple interface for setting up such actions, without the need of a knowledge of programming or Drupal's application logic.

 There might be use cases for automation, that go beyond the scope of content operations, and exceed the level of complexity this module is not able to cover.

+Examples that go beyond the capabilities of this workflow automation tool:
+* Process logic that should apply on a more generic level other than on concrete data, i.e. when you need a higher level of abstraction.
+* A conditional chain of actions to execute.
+* Creating data whose structure is to be (dynamically) defined on runtime.
+* Reacting on events other than entity-related operations.

 For such use cases, you might need the scale of a rules-engine.
 The following modules could be considered when you need a rules-engine:
 * Rules (https://www.drupal.org/project/rules)
 * ECA: Event - Condition - Action (https://www.drupal.org/project/eca)
 * Business Rules (https://www.drupal.org/project/business_rules)